Twing Data Logo

 One-time Integration

-This is a one-time pull of two tables that can be loaded in manually for an analysis.
+This is a one-time pull of multiple Redshift system tables that can be loaded manually for a comprehensive analysis of query performance and resource utilization.

 -- The query history